CatsBox/Challenge1-solana/README.md

 Module 2: Lesson 1 Challenge

-# Basic Setup and Useage
+# Basic Setup and Usage

 Create a Node project in your directory by entering:
 ```